nataliaShepeleva/ReLU_Code_Space_NAS-ICLR2020/README.md

 # ReLU Code Space: A Basis for Rating Network Quality Besides Accuracy

-Provided code can be used for hte purpose of reproducibility of the Autoencoder results described in the paper
+Provided code can be used for the purpose of reproducibility of the Autoencoder results described in the paper

 ## How to use the code: